SpenceKonde/megaTinyCore/megaavr/extras/Ref_DirectPortManipulation.md

 **NOTE** Unlike classic AVRs, setting the bit in PORTx.OUT while pin is set as an INPUT will *NOT* enable the pullups.
 Only the PORTx.PINnCTRL registers can do that.
 There is no VPORT register that allows changing pullup status.
 Writing to PORTx.IN does *NOT* toggle the output of the bit, but writing to VPORTx.IN *DOES*.

-## Closing renarks
+## Closing remarks
-Issues submitted have made it clear trht the avove doesn't seem to make it clear enmough.
+Issues submitted have made it clear that the above doesn't seem to make it clear enough.

-Below are exceprpts from my reponses to such inquiries For setting or clearing a single, fixed bit, in the PORT direction or PORT output, clearing a bit in PORT interrupt flag registers, or for toggling the PORT output, in the case where both the PORT and the bit are constant and known at compile time (values passed to class constructors or methods of class members are never compile time known as far as the optimizer is concerned), the most efficient way is with the VPORT registers:
+Below are excerpts from my responses to such inquiries For setting or clearing a single, fixed bit, in the PORT direction or PORT output, clearing a bit in PORT interrupt flag registers, or for toggling the PORT output, in the case where both the PORT and the bit are constant and known at compile time (values passed to class constructors or methods of class members are never compile time known as far as the optimizer is concerned), the most efficient way is with the VPORT registers:

 ```c